Schemes and Applications Co-ordinator

 IFB Funding Programmes / Short Film Schemes /

-SIGNATURES is a short film scheme for the making of live-action, fiction films that act as a proving-ground for Irish creative talents aspiring to write, direct and produce films for the cinema.
+FOCUS SHORTS is a short film scheme for the making of live-action, fiction films that act as a proving ground for Irish creative talents aspiring to write, direct and produce films for the cinema.

-The scheme aims to encourage strong, original storytelling, visual flair, and production values appropriate to the big screen.
-The scheme also offers an opportunity for producers, directors and writers to work in a professional environment that will bring their experience up to a higher level and can be seen as potential stepping stone for future full-length filmmakers.
+It aims to encourage strong, original storytelling, visual flair, and production values appropriate to the big screen.
+It offers an opportunity for producers, directors and writers to work in a professional environment that will bring their experience up to a higher level and can be seen as potential stepping stone for future full-length filmmakers.

 Who Can Apply